mltframework/mlt_web/plugins/FilterGpstext.md

 title: GPS processing start time
 description:
 A UTC date and time (formatted as &quot;yyyy-MM-dd hh:mm:ss&quot;) from which to start processing the gps file.
-Use if the GPS file has extra points before the video and you want to ignore them (can be used to track the distance since begining of a segment).
+Use if the GPS file has extra points before the video and you want to ignore them (can be used to track the distance since beginning of a segment).
 If the string provided doesn&#39;t perfectly match the format, it will be ignored.
 type: string
 readonly: no
 required: no